tianshengwang/tianshengwang.github.io/index.md

 ## News

-* **Sep 2025:** Start tenure track assistant professor position at Department of Pharmaceutical Health Outcomes and Policy, University of Houston College of Pharmacy.
+* **Sep 2025:** Start tenure track assistant professor position at Dept. of Pharmaceutical Health Outcomes and Policy, University of Houston College of Pharmacy.
 > For recent publications and talks, see below.

 ---